tasmiah26/Processing-Scripts/README.md

 Flag         | Description
 ------------ | -------------
-extract | extracts surfaces from segmentation_to31_final.nii. and transforms surfaces to mni and native size. registration or from_registration| performs surface registration to template (29w, 31w, and adult). resample | resample original surface to template and transform the resampled surfaces to 31w template and native space. surface_measures | calculates surface area, sulcal depth, and mean curvature.
+extract | extracts surfaces from segmentation_to31_final.nii. and transforms surfaces to mni and native size registration or from_registration| performs surface registration to template (29w, 31w, and adult) resample | resample original surface to template and transform the resampled surfaces to 31w template and native space. surface_measures | calculates surface area, sulcal depth, and mean curvature.
 Whole brain measures (l/r area, depth, and absolute mean curvature) will be saved as Area_Depth_aMC.rsl.s5.txt, inside "surfaces" folder volume_measures | measures tissue volumes and saves them in Volume_measures.txt, found in "recon_segmentation" folder